How to Become a Nurse Anesthetist

 Nurse anesthetists specialize in pain management.
 They administer anesthesia during a surgical or obstetric procedure.
 Nurse anesthetists administer general anesthesia and local anesthesia, depending on the medical procedure.

-Current registered nurses seeking a career change can become a nurse anesthetist with 1-3 years of critical care experience and a graduate degree from a nurse anesthesia program.
-This route typically takes 2-3 years for those with a BSN or 3-4 years for RNs without their BSN.
-Those with no prior healthcare experience can become a nurse anesthetist in 7-10 years.
+If you’re a current RN seeking a career change, you can become a nurse anesthetist with 1-3 years of critical care experience and a graduate degree from a nurse anesthesia program.
+This route typically takes 2-3 years if you don’t yet have a BSN or 3-4 years if you’re an RN without your BSN.
+If you have no prior healthcare experience, it can take about 7-10 years to become a nurse anesthetist.

 Nurse Anesthetist Responsibilities